-Most of Rome’s 18th rione, Castro Pretorio, is situated directly north of the main railway station Roma Termini.
+Castro Pretorio is the 18th rione of Rome.
+Most of this district is situated directly north of the main railway station Roma Termini.
 The main attractions are the Santa Maria degli Angeli Church and two seats of the Museo Nazionale Romano.

 Castro Pretorio District Rome (rione XVIII)

 When Rome was first divided up into rioni the Castro Pretorio district did not exist yet.
 At the time it was part of what then was the 6th rione, called Alta Semita.
-At that time the main street was also called Alta Semita, which ran more or less where the Via XX Settembre is situated nowadays.
+The main street of the area was also called Alta Semita and ran more or less where the present Via XX Settembre is situated.

 The present name derives from the ruins of the Castrum Praetorium, during Emperor Tiberius‘ reign the barracks of the Pretorian Guard.
 These were later incorporated into the Aurelian Walls.
 The Pretorian Guard served as the Emperor’s personal bodyguard.
 It had so much power that they could at one point even decide who was going to be the next emperor.